Tourism in Indonesia: Destination Management Organization

-One program of Central Government is Destination Management Organization (DMO), an integrated promotion and management program which involving all stake holders in tourism industry, including the local authority, business owners and local people.
-The DMO targets for 2010–2014 were 15 areas: Sabang, Toba, Jakarta Old City Area, Pangandaran, Borobudur, Tanjung Puting, Bromo-Tengger-Semeru, Batur Bali Area, Rinjani, Derawan Islands, Toraja, Bunaken, Wakatobi, Raja Ampat, Komodo-Kelimutu-Flores.
+Indonesia's central government has the Destination Management Organization (DMO), an integrated promotion and management program which involves all stakeholders in the tourism industry, including local authorities, business owners and people.
+In 2010–2014, the DMO targeted 15 areas: Sabang, Toba, Jakarta Old City Area, Pangandaran, Borobudur, Tanjung Puting, Bromo-Tengger-Semeru, Batur Bali Area, Rinjani, Derawan Islands, Toraja, Bunaken, Wakatobi, Raja Ampat, and Komodo-Kelimutu-Flores.

 Indonesian tourism campaigns

-The rhino was the mascot of Visit Indonesia Year 1991.
+The rhinoceros was the mascot of Visit Indonesia Year 1991.

-The official Indonesian government authority that is responsible for the tourism sector in Indonesia is the Ministry of Culture and Tourism of Indonesia.
-Several campaigns to promote Indonesian tourism have been launched, either by government or private sectors through various media such as print, television, and online.
+The Indonesian government authority that is officially responsible for the country's tourism sector is the Ministry of Culture and Tourism of Indonesia.
+Several campaigns to promote Indonesian tourism have been launched, either by the government or the private sector, through media such as print, television and online.

 Visit Indonesia Year 1991

-Learning from neighbouring countries' success, such as Thailand, Singapore and Malaysia, which successfully gained benefits and exploited their tourism sectors through intensive promotions, in the early 1990s the Indonesian government launched integrated efforts to promote Indonesian tourism worldwide.
-The first integrated campaign was coined as Visit Indonesia Year, and the first year was the Visit Indonesia Year 1991.
+Indonesia learned from the success of neighbouring countries – such as Thailand, Singapore and Malaysia – which successfully benefited from and exploited their tourism sectors through intensive promotions.
+In the early 1990s, the Indonesian government launched integrated efforts to promote Indonesian tourism worldwide.
+The first integrated campaign was named Visit Indonesia Year, and its first year was Visit Indonesia Year 1991.

 Visit Indonesia Year 2008

 The Indonesian Ministry of Culture and Tourism declared 2008 as a Visit Indonesia Year.
-Visit Indonesia Year 2008 was officially launched on 26 December 2007.
-The figure of Visit Indonesia Year 2008 branding took the concept of Garuda Pancasila as the Indonesian way of life.
-The five components of Pancasila were represented by five different coloured lines and symbolised the Indonesian Unity in Diversity.
-The targeted number was 7 million.
-Visit Indonesia Year 2008 also commemorated 100 years of Indonesia's national awakening in 1908.
+The campaign Visit Indonesia Year 2008 was launched on 26 December 2007.
+The branding for this campaign used the concept of Garuda Pancasila – Indonesia's national emblem – for the country's way of life.
+The five components of Pancasila were represented by five coloured lines that symbolised Indonesian "unity in diversity".
+The target number of tourists was seven million.
+The campaign also commemorated the 100th anniversary of Indonesia's national awakening in 1908.

 Visit Indonesia Year 2009

 Kecak dance performance as a tourist attraction in Bali.

-Tourism Indonesia Mart & Expo (TIME) 2009 was held at Santosa Villas & Resort in Senggigi on the west coast of Lombok NTB.
-Entering its 16th year of conduct, TIME 2009 was organised by the Indonesian Tourism Promotion Board (ITPB) and received the support of a wide number of tour participants in Indonesia.
+Tourism Indonesia Mart & Expo (TIME) 2009 was held at Santosa Villas & Resort in Senggigi on the west coast of Lombok, Nusa Tenggara Barat (NTB).
+Entering its 16th year, TIME 2009 was organised by the Indonesian Tourism Promotion Board, and it received support from many tour participants in Indonesia.